ahmad-h-yassin/elbow_pipe/README.md

-# CFD Simulation of a 90° Pipe Elbow – Power Loss Analysis
+# CFD Simulation of a 90° Pipe Bend – Power Loss Analysis

 ![Pressure Arrows](./images/13_2.png)

 ## Abstract
-This project investigates the pressure drop and power loss in a smooth 90° pipe elbow using free and open-source software.
+This project investigates the pressure drop and power loss in a smooth 90° pipe bend using free and open-source software.
 A complete CAD → Mesh → CFD → Post-processing workflow was implemented:

-1. **FreeCAD** – 3D modeling of the elbow geometry.
+1. **FreeCAD** – 3D modeling of the pipe bend geometry.
 2. **Salome** – Mesh generation, defining inlet, outlet, and wall groups.
 3. **OpenFOAM v12** – Steady-state RANS simulation (simpleFoam) with the kOmegaSST turbulence model.
 4. **ParaView** – Post-processing, visualization, and pressure integration.